Asset Management Is Hospitality's Most Misunderstood Career - Dina Winder, Highgate

 Dina: In one phrase, it's being the owner's rep, which I think is something that people can kind of get their head around.
 But it's that person at the table who is keeping the owner's interests in mind.
 So on a day-to-day basis, it could look completely different, and every day is different, which is why I love it.
 But it's everything from underwriting and doing due diligence on a deal to financing, construction, renovation.
 You're putting together a business plan, and then you're executing that business plan.
 So sometimes there's a big renovation and repositioning.
 Sometimes it's just, hey, this is a cash flowing hotel, let's just keep it a cash flowing hotel, and it's a different risk profile in our portfolio.
 So we're making investments for different reasons, and I think that's the interesting part.
 Every hotel has its own story, and we say that from the management perspective all the time.
 But it's the same from an investment perspective, right?
 No two deals are the same.

-Dina: I mean, at the end of the day, the real estate trades on the income that's coming in.
+Dina: At the end of the day, the real estate trades on the income that's coming in.
 So in an office building it's fairly easy, right?
 You have a long-term lease.
 You can value that lease.
 You can do a DCF, a discounted cash flow analysis, and you can see what your income is going to be for the next five, ten years, as long as those leases are.
 In the hotel world, we reset our leases every day on every room, so it's a lot more dynamic, which is why I love it and why a lot of people are in this industry.
 But it's a lot more difficult to underwrite.
 So that's why it matters so much, because there's so much fluctuation.
 Especially on the independent hotels, but overall, hotels tend to go up faster and down faster than the rest of the real estate world because we reset our leases on every room every day.